gitlabhq/gitlabhq/doc/api/notes.md

 - `note_id` (required) - The ID of a note
 - `body` (required) - The content of a note

-### Delete existing issue note
+### Delete an issue note

 Deletes an existing note of an issue.
-On success, this API method returns 200.
+On success, this API method returns 200 and the deleted note.
 If the note does not exist, the API returns 404.

 ```
 DELETE /projects/:id/issues/:issue_id/notes/:note_id